 10 Foods That Are Healthier Than You Think

 So it may seem weird for a fruit (yes, avocados are fruits) to contain fat, but avocados are one of the few produce items that do.
-Their heart-protecting monounsaturated fats are actually one of the things that make them so healthy.
-Eating these green guys can help lower your risk of heart disease and stroke — so go ahead and have some of that guacamole.
+Their heart-protecting monounsaturated fats are actually one of the things that makes them so healthy.
+Eating these green guys can help lower your risk of heart disease and stroke -- so have some of that guacamole!

-Thanks to the iron and protein from the beef, lycopene from the tomato sauce and energy-producing carbs from the pasta, this dish is a healthy trifecta.
+Thanks to the iron and protein from the beef, lycopene from the tomato sauce and energy-producing carbs from the pasta, this dish a healthy trifecta.
 If you stick to modest portions and lean beef, you can enjoy its benefits without overdoing it.
 Limit yourself to three ounces of meat and a cup of cooked pasta per serving.
-Pump up the health benefits by using whole-wheat pasta and adding mushrooms to the meatballs to add fiber and cut fat.

-Peanut butter may indeed contain fat, but 30 percent of your daily calories should come from healthy fats, for which peanut butter is a great choice.
-The nutty spread is also a good way to get protein, fiber and vitamin E. The same goes for whole peanuts or nuts such as almonds and walnuts — they're a great way to get your daily dose of healthy fats.
+I always hear “peanut butter is fattening!”
+Sure, it contains fat, but 30% of your daily calories should come from healthy fats, so why not add peanut butter in as an option?
+The nutty spread is also a great way to get protein, fiber and vitamin E. The same goes for whole peanuts or nuts such as almonds and walnuts -- they’re a great way to get your daily dose of healthy fats.

 Along with adding a little pep to your step, coffee is teeming with antioxidants.
 Research has linked drinking the brewed beverage to a decreased risk of type-2 diabetes and improved mental health as you age.

-Some folks frown on corn because it's a starchy vegetable.
-Well, it is starchy — because it's actually a grain!
-One cup of corn kernels has 5 grams of protein, 4 grams of fiber (that's more than 25 percent of the daily recommendation) and energy-producing B-vitamins.
-You can also eat corn in a wide variety of ways — polenta, tortillas and popcorn are all healthy whole-grain options.
+Some folks frown on corn because it’s a starchy vegetable.
+Well, it is starchy -- because it’s actually a grain!
+One cup of corn kernels has 5 grams of protein, 4 grams of fiber (that’s more than 25% of the daily recommendation) and energy-producing B-vitamins.
+You can also eat corn is a wide variety of ways -- polenta, tortillas and popcorn are all healthy whole-grain options.

-Burritos can be a healthy choice: When filled with vegetables, rice, beans and small portions of meat, these Tex-Mex treats can cover all your nutrition bases in one tortilla.
-Opt for 8-inch whole-wheat tortillas and lay off the sour cream and loads of cheese to keep the calories and fat in check.
-White beans, fresh avocado and shredded chicken fill these burritos from Ellie Krieger.
+Yes, burritos can be a healthy choice.
+When filled with vegetables, rice, beans and small portions of meat, these Tex-Mex treats can cover all your nutrition bases in one tortilla.
+Opt for 8-inch, whole-wheat tortillas and lay off the sour cream and loads of cheese to keep the calories and fat in check.

-Dark meat chicken has a bad rep for being fatty and artery-clogging, but it's actually the skin you should be avoiding.
+Dark meat chicken has a bad rep for being fatty and artery-clogging when it’s actually the skin you should be avoiding.
 Dark meat, like avocados, is high in healthy monounsaturated fats.
-Thighs are also more affordable than skinless chicken breasts, so they're an all-around smart addition to your weeknight dinner routine.
-Ree Drummond simmers chicken thighs in a homemade sauce before adding to rigatoni.
+Thighs are also more affordable than skinless chicken breasts, so they’re an all-around smart addition to your weeknight dinner routine.

 Eggs do contain some cholesterol, but that doesn’t mean they're a total no-no. According to the American Egg Board, healthy individuals can eat up to two eggs per day without significantly affecting blood cholesterol levels.
 Eggs are also full of vitamins A, D and the antioxidant lutein.
 Don't skip the yolks; there’s just as much protein there as in the whites.